ankurkohli007/A2C-PPO-Reinforcement-Learning_Machine-Learning-for-Robotics-II/README.md

 Overall, Lunar Lander RL is an exciting and challenging problem in robotics that has the potential to advance our understanding of machine learning and autonomous navigation.

+##### Comaprison between PPO & A2C

+* PPO is a policy optimization method that aims to maximize the expected reward of a policy while ensuring that the update is not too far from the previous policy.
+Whereas, A2C is an on-policy method that learns both a policy and a value function.
+The advantage of A2C is that it can use the value function estimate to reduce the variance of the policy gradient.

+* PPO is known for its stability, while A2C can learn faster and more efficiently.

+* Both algorithms can perform well in the Lunar Lander environment, but their performance can depend on various factors such as hyperparameters used for training.

+* A2C can suffer from high variance in the policy gradient estimate, which can lead to unstable learning and poor performance.

+* Both algorithms can struggle to learn long-term dependencies in the Lunar Lander environment and may require additional techniques such as recurrent networks or curriculum learning to overcome this limitation.